-5. Research and Evaluation - list one strategy and the activities necessary to contribute to research.
-List the measures you will use to determine how well you have done the activities and whether you have been successful.
+d.
+Community Involvement - list one strategy and the activities necessary to increase e.
+Research and Evaluation - list one strategy and the activities necessary to contribute to research.
+List measures you will use to determine how well you have done the activities and whether you have been successful.